-The Condutance is the capability to let through a particular gas volume in a known time

-• Conductance is specific to a particular geometrical configuration.
+The Condutance is the capability to let through a particular gas volume in a known time Conductance is an abstract concept used to describe the behavior of gas in a vacuum system.

-• Conductance is specific to the actual gas species and temperature.
+- Conductance is specific to a particular geometrical configuration. - Conductance is specific to the actual gas species and temperature.